 In the United States, businesses can be required to collect sales tax by their local jurisdiction (city, county, etc) and by their state.
-This happens in every jurisdiction where the company both a) has a transaction take place and b) has a “nexus” of economic activity.
+This happens in every jurisdiction where the company both a) has a transaction take place and b) has “nexus” or a connection to the jurisdiction.

 Many localities in the U.S. also have a “use tax”, which corresponds to the sales tax.
 A use tax is paid by the customer in a transaction, not by the seller—customers are supposed to tell the local taxation agency “I am using some property which I purchased outside of this jurisdiction; here’s the tax payment.”
 Some people believe that compliance with use taxes is very, very, very low.
 Nonetheless, you may have a filing requirement if your business has a presence in a U.S. state—check with your local state and/or city/county.

 The complexity of a sales tax filing depends greatly on the specifics of your business, including what you sell, how you record the locations of transactions/buyers, how easy it is to determine where your business’ nexus or nexuses are, and the like.
 As a rule of thumb, most internet businesses will get their sales tax returns filed by the same accountant who handles their corporate income tax return.
 It will generally cost a few hundred dollars in professional services fees, but this depends on the complexity of the business.

 Profits of C corporations are taxed at the federal level and at the state level.
 The main form for the federal return is Form 1120.